 Ocwen Financial Corp.
 (OCN:US) won a $3 billion auction for Residential Capital LLC’s loan-servicing unit, outbidding Nationstar Mortgage Holdings Inc. (NSM:US) as it aims to become the largest non-bank home-loan servicer.

 The two firms traded bids yesterday in a bankruptcy auction in a midtown Manhattan hotel, according to two people familiar with the matter, who declined to be identified because the negotiations were private.
 Nationstar fell as much as 21 percent, while Ocwen rose 1.6 percent.
-Warren Buffett’s Berkshire Hathaway Inc. (A) didn’t participate after losing the lead bidder role to Nationstar, whose stalking horse bid was about $2.3 billion.
+Warren Buffett’s Berkshire Hathaway Inc. (A:US) didn’t participate after losing the lead bidder role to Nationstar, whose stalking horse bid was about $2.3 billion.

 The winner will become at least the fifth-largest U.S. mortgage servicer, a business that becomes more profitable with greater scale, Wilbur Ross said yesterday.
 He sold his Homeward Residential Holdings Inc. to Ocwen this month for $750 million in cash and convertible preferred stock that gives him a continuing stake in the firm.

 “In terms of scale, it will be a huge win,” Bose George, an analyst at Keefe Bruyette & Woods in New York said before the results.
 “There’s a barrier to entry in this industry, because it is so specialized and there are so many compliance issues -- you need scale to make it work.”

 Nationstar dropped 12 percent to $30.64 as of 12:16 p.m. in New York trading.